dbuonomo/community-store-import/README.md

 * Allow image IDs to be specified for each product
 * Dispatch concrete5 events
 * Add support for Community Store 2.x
+* Test with older versions of Community Store